Search

 I guess it would make sense to show the wedding dress here (I will), but truly my night-before outfit was the one I’ve been lusting after since I bought it from Simons a month ago.

-You can find last week’s Summer Saturdays Vol. 10 over here.
+You can find last week’s Summer Saturdays Vol. 10 over here and you can see more posts like this on my latest newsletter.

 View this post on Instagram